 Riders can typically learn 2-3 corners per session and should start memorizing the track in critical areas first.
 Fast corners, blind areas and big braking zones should be given priority as these tend to be the areas on a track that create the highest stress.
 Remember that the point of this process is to know exactly where you will go before you get there so that both your position on the track and the timing of your inputs are set.
 Uncertainty when it comes to things like brake points, turn points and apexes in critical corners will consume nearly all of your focus and attention.
 The anxiety of approaching a fast corner without precise references removes all of your filters and robs your attention from the primary goals you have set for that session.

-Set the apex first
+Set apex & direction first

 Once a rider has conquered the areas of highest stress, the next priority is to establish apexes, turn points and brake points for the remainder of the track.
 When you are at your apex you should generally be able to both see your exit point and be aimed towards it (the correct trajectory).
 The strategy in each corner is centered around the apex and this should be the first reference point you seek to obtain in each corner.
 Without the apex, you have nothing to aim for on the way into a corner and setting a consistent turn point becomes impossible.
 When your direction is correct at the apex, you can add gas and take away lean angle in a constant fashion without giving it up or running out of racetrack.

 When reference points are missing, a rider has to make an educated guess on where they should be and as a result both consistency and confidence drop off.
 Taking the time to slow down and map out your strategy before attempting to ride hard will produce faster lap times, fewer mistakes and a vastly better mindset for learning.
 Lines and references points will then require less and less of your attention, leaving ample space in your head to start working on your riding - the fun part!